Hickory Creek Hunt

 HCH Hounds

 The breeding program is one of the most important undertakings of the Hunt.
 The objects are always to improve the pack, do credit to the breed, and to preserve the venerable bloodlines that modern foxhounds represent.
 These bloodlines are carefully studied and foxhounds are watched closely in fall and winter for performance in the field.
-During the spring and summer, foxhound shows are held around the country allowing foxhunters to compare their best hounds.
-As a result, pairings between hunts are often arranged to create new outcrosses and consolidate old lines, always with the hope that something wonderful in the way of a foxhound will result.
+Decisions about breeding are based on these observations.
 Members of a litter bear names with the same first letter, usually the first letter of the name of either the sire or dam.
 This helps sort them out, both in the kennel and in the field.
 Since 2002, HCH has been naming the litters for Texas counties.

 Foxhounds are counted in couples, or two at a time.
 A couple is composed of any two hounds at any time regardless of sex, relationship or friendship.
 The pack is usually of mixed sex, although same sex packs are hunted.
 A female hound is called a bitch, a male hound is called a dog, and the young are called puppies.